Dakai/dakai/README.md

 ### :rocket: About Me:

-I am a self-taught full-stack developer.
+I am a self-taught full-stack programmer.

 ---